bagistoplus/visual/docs/core-concepts/templates/php-templates.md

 # PHP Templates

-PHP templates (`.visual.php`) provide a **programmatic, type-safe alternative** to JSON and YAML templates.
+PHP templates (`.visual.php`) provide a **programmatic, type-safe, IDE-friendly alternative** to JSON and YAML templates.
 They use the `TemplateBuilder` fluent API to define page structure while maintaining full compatibility with the Theme Editor.

 ::: tip Alternative to JSON/YAML
 PHP templates are a **first-class alternative** to JSON/YAML templates, not a replacement.
 Choose the format that best fits your workflow: